0eta0/TestRust-iOS/README.md

 ## How to run Rust code on iOS

-First, go to rust directory, and create library. next, import universal library into xcode (Build Phases > Link Binary With Libraries).
+First, go to rust directory, and create library.
+Next, import universal library into xcode (Build Phases > Link Binary With Libraries).

-after that, run your app.
+After that, run your app.

 ## Reference